Sir Alfred Beit, 2nd Baronet: Later life

 Lady Writing a Letter with her Maid by Vermeer, one of the paintings Beit donated to the National Gallery of Ireland in 1987.

-Alfred Beit bought Russborough House in County Wicklow, Ireland, in 1952, following a suggestion by Randal, 19th Lord Dunsany, and moved his art collection there.
+Alfred Beit bought Russborough House in County Wicklow, Ireland, in 1952, following a suggestion by Randal Plunkett, 19th Baron of Dunsany, and moved his art collection there.
 He had copied a mantelpiece from Russborough in his London home in the 1930s, and was aware of the beauty of the house long before they moved there.

 The Beits continued to visit Africa in the 1950s and, having no children of their own, they paid for schools, libraries and health clinics in Zimbabwe, Malawi and Botswana.
 However, by the late 1970s they were saddened that many of these improvements had not been maintained by the post-colonial governments.

 Living quietly in Ireland, their main interests centred on supporting the fine arts and the Wexford Festival Opera.

 Art collection

 Beit inherited the family art collection which included paintings by Jan Vermeer, Jacob van Ruisdael, Adriaen van Ostade, Gabriel Metsu, Joshua Reynolds and Thomas Gainsborough that his father had acquired.
 He added to the collection, acquiring, for example, Lajoue’s Cabinet de Physique and Bibliothéque de Bonnier de La Mosson (1734); Indian Blackbuck with Two Pointers (1745) by Jean-Baptiste Oudry, Goya’s Doña Antonia Zárate and Hals’s Lute Player (c.1630) as well as fine furniture, tapestries, porcelain, clocks, and ornaments.
 He once owned Vermeer's A Young Woman Seated at the Virginals, however he 'doubted its authenticity and sold it'.